privacyguides/privacyguides.org/docs/security/integrating-metadata-removal.md

 Shortcuts can be made accessible through the system Share Sheet, making accessing those shortcuts very convenient.
 This guide will show you how to build a metadata removal shortcut and integrate it into the system Share Sheet.

-**It's important to note that this method of metadata removal is not as comprehensive at removing metadata as utilities like [ExifTool](/metadata-removal-tools/#exiftool) and [mat2](/metadata-removal-tools/#mat2) are.** The lack of *good* metadata removal apps on the App Store is what makes this solution worthwhile.
+**It's important to note that this method of metadata removal is not as comprehensive at removing metadata as utilities like [ExifTool](/metadata-removal-tools/#exiftool) and [mat2](/metadata-removal-tools/#mat2) are.** The lack of *good* metadata removal apps on the App Store is what makes this solution somewhat worthwhile.

 #### Prerequisites